michiganrobotics/mbot/docs/hardware/classic/assembly/mbot-wiring.md

     - White cable to RUN
     - Green cable to BTLD

-    Next, pull the cable out through the front hole on the left side of the middle plate.
+    Next, pull the cable out through the hole on the left side of the middle plate.
 Then, use the thumb screws to attach the middle plate to the bottom plate and secure the screws to the standoffs.

     <a class="image-link" href="/assets/images/hardware/classic/assembly/wiring/1-final-assemble2.png">
         <img src="/assets/images/hardware/classic/assembly/wiring/1-final-assemble2.png" alt="" style="max-width:400px;"/>